mcneel/compute.rhino3d/src/ghhops-server-py/README.md

     ```python
     # register hops app as middleware
     app = Flask(__name__)
-    hops = ghhs.Hops(app)
+    hops = hs.Hops(app)
     ```

-5) Now let's continue to create a Hops python component that takes a curve and number as input and return coordinates on a point at given parameter on the curve.
+5) Now let's create a Hops python component that takes a curve and number as input and return coordinates of a point at given parameter on the curve.
    - Note that we are using `@hops.component` decorator to decorate the function `pointat(curve, t)` as a Hops component.
 The first argument passed to the decorator (`"/pointat"`) is the URL of this component on our server.
 The rest are the information that Grasshopper needs to visualize the component on its canvas, show the input and outputs, icon, description, and the rest.

     - We are using Hops predefined parameter types (e.g. `HopsCurve`) to define the inputs and outputs.
 This is necessary so Hops knows which exact Grasshopper data type we want to use.